-Fig. 15 a-b.
-Villagers carry offerings and musical instruments up the mountain; note the central egg on the carrier in photograph (a), reminiscent of the globally wide-spread cosmogonic theme of the world egg
+Fig. 8a-b.
+Villagers carry offerings and musical instruments up the mountain; note the central egg on the carrier in the left-hand photograph, reminiscent of the wide-spread cosmogonic theme of the world egg

-The shrine guardian instructs the pilgrims on their pilgrimage, so that it may become a road to wisdom.
-Such instruction begins in the valley, but is especially dished out from station to station, in the course of the pious peregrination through the shrine area - where each named station is marked by the guardian's specific attention, through small offerings (incense, flowers), prayer, and instruction.
+The shrine guardian instructs the pilgrims on their pilgrimage, which is to be a way to wisdom.
+Such instructions begins in the valley, but is especially dished out from station to station, in the course of the pious peregrination through the shrine area - where each named station is marked by the guardian's specific attention, through small offerings (incense, flowers), prayer, and instruction.